Kennedy station: Line 5 Eglinton

-The main entrance to Kennedy station at the southwest corner of West Service Road and Transway Crescent has been demolished, and will be replaced by a new entrance to access the Line 5 concourse to be located one level above the Line 5 platforms.
-Two elevators will connect the Line 5 concourse to the Line 5 platform.
-Two north–south passages will connect the Line 5 concourse to the existing Line 2 concourse.
-There will be few changes to the Line 2 concourse.
+The main entrance to Kennedy station at the southwest corner of West Service Road and Transway Crescent was demolished and has been replaced by a new entrance to access the Line 5 concourse located one level above the Line 5 platforms.
+Two elevators connect the Line 5 concourse to the Line 5 platform.
+Two north–south passages connect the Line 5 concourse to the existing Line 2 concourse.
+There were few changes to the Line 2 concourse.
 A secondary entrance on the east side of the existing GO rail corridor serves as the main entrance to the GO station.

+Line 3 Scarborough

+In 1985, Kennedy station was expanded to serve Line 3 Scarborough, an elevated light metro line with six stations.
+In 2023, Line 3 was decommissioned and is planned to be replaced by a Line 2 extension to Scarborough City Centre.